PranaV-Shimpi/PranaV-Shimpi/README.md

-### Hi there, I'm PRANAV SHIMPI 👋
+### Hi there, I'm PranaV Shimpi 👋
 - 🔭 Working on ...Web Development and NLP
 - 🌱 I’m currently learning ...
-React.js , Flutter & Data Science
+React.js & Data Science
 - 👯 Looking forward to collaborate on ...
 Open source